12 Wonderful American Wilderness Areas for the Ultimate Adventure

 This Idaho wilderness is the second-largest in the US mainland and is the place for white water river adventures and wildlife spotting.
 The Middle Fork of the Main Salmon River runs through a canyon and is a major river rafting destination.
 Species to look for among the mountains include black bears, lions, wolverines, moose, and gray wolves.

-Read also: Hidden Beaches in the World
+Read also: Most Beautiful Mountains in the US

 Boundary Waters Canoe Area Wilderness, Minnesota